Makakilo Mala 1

 No analysis available

-Water inclusion is strongly supported at the building level: 11 of 13 listings list WATER in association_fee_includes.
-The remarks are silent on the topic, but the consistent MLS pattern across multiple listings makes this highly reliable.
+Water inclusion is strongly supported across the listings, with 12 of 14 marking WATER in association fees.
+The public remarks are largely silent on utilities, but the repeated MLS checkbox pattern across multiple agents indicates this is a building-level feature rather than copy-paste noise.

 No analysis available